 Some elephants are self-aware, like dolphins and apes

-CREDIT: COURTESY OF JOSHUA PLOTNIK, FRANS DE WAAL, AND DIANA REISS
+CREDIT: COURTESY OF JOSHUA PLOTNIK, FRANS DE WAAL, AND DIANA REISSThree videos.
+Must See.

 Dr. Reiss did similar experiments with mirrors and dolphins, a few years ago.
 Dr. Reiss is a world leader in animal intelligence and communication research.
 Dr. Reiss is on the scientific board of Dr. Denise Herzing et al. Wild Dolphin Project, a collaborator of the free Seadragon software project for dolphin communication research.